Explore your options

 |Bachelor of Engineering Technology (Civil)||7||Full-time for three years or part-time options available||Civil engineer (design), Civil engineering project and/or construction manager, Geotechnical engineer, Roading-transportation engineer, Structural engineer, Water/environmental engineer||February or July|

 Unitec works closely with lots of the big players in civil engineering.
 The companies below are just some of the organisations that offer great career opportunities when you study civil engineering.
-And with our NZDE (Civil) programme pending international accreditation and our BEngTech (Civil) programme now being recognised internationally through the Sydney Accord, your qualification could soon be used throughout the world.
+And with our NZDE (Civil) programme pending international accreditation and our BEngTech (Civil) programme now being recognised internationally through the Sydney Accord, your qualification could be used throughout the world.

 - Brian Perry Civil Ltd